-2.6.1 Risk and control self-assessment
+2.7.1 Risk and control self-assessment

-The Risk and Control Self Assessment ('RCSA') is a tool used by the business to identify risks associated with their key processes.
-RCSAs are completed by the Business/Business Partner to identify the risks associated with their key business practices.
+The Risk and Control Self Assessment ('RCSA') is a tool used by the business to identify risks associated with its key processes and is completed by the business or its business partner.
 The RCSA policy includes a matrix which is a qualitative guideline to assist the risk owner when assessing inherent risk, quality of controls and residual risk.

-2.6.2 Key risk indicators
+2.7.2 Key risk indicators

-Key risk metrics ('KRIs') are designed to monitor activities which could cause financial loss or reputational damage to the branch.
+Key risk indicators ('KRIs') are designed to monitor activities which could cause financial loss or reputational damage to the branch.
 Periodic and consistent monitoring of KRIs ensures that deviations from predetermined standards can be identified.